 What is Osgood-Schlatter disease in children?

 Osgood-Schlatter disease is an overuse condition.
-It’s when the tendon in a knee becomes
+It’s when the tendon at the front

 What causes Osgood-Schlatter disease in a child?

 Osgood-Schlatter disease is caused by the constant pulling of the tendon in the knee.

 It's seen in growing children and teens.
 This is an age where the bones are typically